June 20, 2007 | Testimony on Middle East

 Agreeing to accept a false distinction between political and terrorist wings is also dangerous.
 It allows Hezbollah to continue raising money for violent purposes.
 Money is fungible.
 Funds raised in Europe, ostensibly to finance charitable and political causes, can free up money to finance terrorist attacks or can be diverted to criminal activities.
 The recent violent convulsion in Gaza and last summer's war in Lebanon underscore the great dangers inherent in treating radical Islamic movements as normal political parties.

-Some Europeans may hope that by passively accepting Hezbollah's fundraising activities, the EU can escape its terrorism.
-But this ostrich-like policy ignores the fact that fundraising cells easily can transform themselves into operational terrorist cells if called on to do so.
+Some Europeans may hope that by passively accepting Hezbollah's fundraising activities, the EU can escape its terror.
+But this ostrich-like policy ignores the fact that fundraising cells easily can transform themselves into operational terror cells, if called on to do so.
 Hezbollah cells are like stem cells that can morph into other forms and take on new duties.
 The Federal Bureau of Investigation has warned that Hezbollah support cells inside the United States could also undertake terrorist attacks.
 The same is true in Europe.

 But France, Spain, and Belgium have blocked action in recent years.
 French Foreign Minister Michel Barnier in February 2005 justified French opposition to declaring Hezbollah to be a terrorist group by saying: "Hezbollah has a parliamentary and political dimension in Lebanon.
 They have members of parliament who are participating in parliamentary life.
 As you know, political life in Lebanon is difficult and fragile."
 But one major reason that life is so "difficult and fragile" in Lebanon is that Hezbollah, backed by Iran and Syria, seeks to intimidate democratic forces in Lebanon through the use of terrorism.
 Taking a stand against Hezbollah not only would undermine its ability to finance terrorism against its Lebanese opponents, but would also make life much less difficult in Lebanon in the long run.